EzioPeter/viplanner/TRAINING.md

         ├── xxxx{sem_suffix}.png                # images saved with 4 digits, e.g. 0000.png
     ```

-    The [Orbit](https://github.com/leggedrobotics/orbit/tree/dev/pascal/anymal-vip) extensions for Matterport and Carla datasets allow for "high resolution depth images".
-    These are recorded in the same frame as the semantic images to maximize overlay.
-    To use these images for reconstruction, the following additional directory is expected and the config parameter `high_res` has to be `True`:

-    ``` graphql
-        - depth_high_res                        # either png and/ or npy, if both npy is used
-            - xxxx{depth_suffix}.png            # images saved with 4 digits, e.g. 0000.png
-            - xxxx{depth_suffix}.npy            # arrays saved with 4 digits, e.g. 0000.npy
-    ```

 2. **Real-World: Open3D-Slam**

     To create an annotated 3D Point-Cloud from real-world data, i.e., LiDAR scans and semantics generated from the RGB camera stream, use tools such as [Open3D Slam](https://github.com/leggedrobotics/open3d_slam).